 I don't know if there is a significant difference among rate constants calculated using the methods described above.
 Each of the methods is probably quite adequate in fitting almost any experimental data (a detailed comparison of the methods would be quite interesting).
 However, making predictions for temperatures where no experimental data are available requires formulation of an ad hoc model for hindrance as a function of temperature.
-Jordan, Smith, and Gilbert56 have formulated such a model (based on free rotors) and have tested it for a few cases; it is possible that their method could be used with Densum.
-The Marcus and Wardlaw approach^{57,58} is more predictive, but only if an accurate multi-dimensional potential energy surface is available; their approach is difficult to implement (and cannot be done in the present version of DenSum).
-Miller and Klippenstein59 have used VariFlex software60 to implement an approximate version of the Marcus-Wardlaw approach.
+Jordan, Smith, and Gilbert81 have formulated such a model (based on free rotors) and have tested it for a few cases; it is possible that their method could be used with Densum.
+The Marcus and Wardlaw approach^{82,83} is more predictive, but only if an accurate multi-dimensional potential energy surface is available; their approach is difficult to implement (and cannot be done in the present version of DenSum).
+Miller and Klippenstein84 have used VariFlex software,85 which implements an extended version of the Marcus-Wardlaw approach.